 Following the workshop and in advance of the full proposal deadline, prospective applicants may discuss their projects and/or submit an optional pre-proposal (a simple form / typed document to be e-mailed) to receive initial feedback on their proposal concept.
 The optional pre-proposals will be vetted by COL and/or RiGHT.

 Will there be opportunities for ongoing communications (beyond the application and reports)?

-The SLVCCI team is working to support grantees through our 2018-19 workshop series.
-This workshop series will help grantees strengthen their organization.
-The final workshop will be held in early February, exact date TBD.
-Also available here on the website, is the comprehensive communications tool kit developed for grantees in the 2017-18 grant year, as well as materials from the 2018-19 workshop series.
+The SLVCCI team worked to support grantees through our 2018-19 workshop series.
+The final workshop was held in early February 2019.
+Available here on the website is the comprehensive communications tool kit developed for grantees in the 2017-18 grant year, as well as materials from the 2018-19 workshop series.

 How will progress be measured?

 Success will be measured based upon tangible progress made toward the objectives established in the applicant’s proposal.
 The Grantmaking Committee will apply both quantitative and qualitative measures of success in determining how the grant recipient has achieved its own targets and/or advanced the collective program goals and funding priorities.

 When do grant terms run from?